 Soft disposable contact lenses offer clear vision without wearing spectacles.
 They have high comfort levels and a low risk of infection, along with being easy to insert and remove.
 Soft disposables come in daily and fortnightly/monthly types.
 To learn more about whether soft contact lenses are right for you, take a look at our general information page on contact lenses or book an appointment with us today.

+Soft contact lenses provide clear vision and lens wetability, and they are generally comfortable enough to wear all day.
 They are made from a polymer-plastic material combined with water.
 The water content varies with different lenses.
-Newer generation soft lenses are made out variants of a material called silcone-hydrogel, this material allows more oxygen to pass through it better, allowing the cornea to ‘breathe’ and preventing some of the ocular health issues that older lens materials would cause.
+Newer generation soft lenses are made out variants of a material called silicone hydrogel, which allows more oxygen to reach the eye and prevents some of the ocular health issues that older lens materials would cause.1,2

 An appointment with your optometrist is required to discern if soft contact lenses are a good choice for you.
 This is for a multitude of reasons; your script might not be available, your ocular health might not allow it, your lifestyle might not be suited, and the like.
 If we do discover that soft lenses aren’t appropriate, there are still other options.

 At Innovative Eye Care, we offer alternatives to soft lenses.
 Each individual person has a unique set of requirements for clear vision and comfort, and soft lenses may not always be suitable.
 Other possibilities include rigid lenses, scleral lenses and orthokeratology.
-There are also a range of treatments for specific conditions such as myopia control.